 Zine committee works to advcate for healthy, sustainable living as well as promoting activism among College Park citizens.
 It discusses issues ranging from social justice, politics, harm reduction, and other issues.
 It is in many ways the voice of CHUM artists, writers, and activists.

-Past Disorientation Guides and zine publications are currently housed in the CHUM library at Red Debra's and are open for public viewing at any time.
+Past Disorientation Guides and zine publications are currently housed in the CHUM library at Flamingo Paradise and are open for public viewing at any time.

 Housing Committee exists to seek out new properties for CHUM to rent or acquire.
 Housing Committee's current responsibilities are in the short term to continue to maintain a suitable set of rental houses for upcoming years and in the long term seek out an ideal property for purchase.